kzhezhel/transcriptomics-toolbox/README.md

 ## About

 A self-contained HTML report with spatial and UMAP views, gene search and gene expression maps along with violin plots.
 Using deconvolve_reference.py HTML dashboard can apply resulting cell types to specific data.
-Deconvolution is based on a representative file available at the NCBI GEO.
+Deconvolution is based on a representative file available at the NCBI GEO (GSE127465).
 Notice: the project was developed to work with Visium data and used specifically Human Lung Cancer (FFPE), but may be adapted to other data as well.

 Built with **Scanpy**, **Squidpy**, **Plotly**, and **Pandas**.